Breckenridge Welcome Center Museum

 About the museum

 This is a great museum to start at as it provides an overview of Breckenridge history.
 From the first gold strike, to the boom and bust mining years, the early skiing days and the growth of the ski industry, there's truly something for everyone.
 The newly updated theater shows short (5-10 minute) history videos on various topics such as the beginning of the Breckenridge Ski Resort, mining, the railroad and 1980s Breckenridge snowboarding.
 The videos are a great option for the visually impaired to listen to the stories of Breckenridge's past.
 The new Time is a River interactive timeline allows guests to explore Breckenridge from the formation of the Rocky Mountains to the opening of Peak 6 for skiing.
 Currently, Time is a River is view-only in accordance with local public health guidelines.
 This exhibit is great for hearing impaired!
-The Welcome Center is also a great place to get all your questions answered about restaurants, arts and entertainment, hiking, and more!
+The Welcome Center is also a great place to ask Breckenridge Tourism Office staff about restaurants, arts and entertainment, hiking, and more!

 What to expect